If you are finding it more difficult to read fine print than you used to…

 With the introduction of the FDA-approved femtosecond cataract laser, we have the ability to create a precise laser-guided incision and reduce astigmatism during the cataract surgery procedure.

 This amazing femtosecond laser uses a range of advanced technologies to capture highly accurate, detailed and high-resolution images of your eyes.
 These images, and the measurements and data they provide, give your Center For Sight cataract surgeon the ability to customize the cataract procedure to the unique characteristics of your eye.

-Unlike basic bladed cataract surgery where incisions are made by hand, the laser automates key steps of the cataract surgery process.
+When in the hands of an expert surgeon, the laser assists in key steps of the cataract surgery process.
 Its software system analyzes your eye, assisting the surgeon in designing and carrying out a customized procedure.
 To further enhance accuracy, a patient interface connects your eye to the image-guided surgical unit, so both the computer and the surgeon operating it have precise, real-time images, throughout the procedure.

 Laser-assisted cataract surgery at Center For Sight is a simple procedure in which your eye’s cloudy natural lens is removed and replaced with a clear artificial lens implant.
 The implant is called an intraocular lens, or IOL.
 It is an outpatient procedure and does not require a hospital stay.

 With basic cataract surgery, a basic intraocular lens is still inserted once the cataract is removed.
 The difference lies in how the cataract is accessed.
 In conventional surgery, the surgeon accomplishes these tasks by making a tiny incision in the eye (by hand, with a blade) and then using an instrument about the size of a pen tip to remove the cataract.